Henrietta ReStore Volunteering

-Attire: ReStore volunteering includes a warehouse, and you should be prepared to get a little dirty.
-You may also be going between indoors and outdoors, so dress for the weather.
-Closed-toe shoes are required.
-No sandals or flip-flops, you will be sent home.
+Attire: ReStore volunteering includes a warehouse and some truck unloading so be prepared to get dirty.
+You may also be going between inside and outside, so dress for the weather.
+A solid colored top, sneakers or work boots are required.
+Jeans are recommended and any shorts must be knee length (denim or cargo are acceptable).
+No tank tops, sandals or flip flops, you will be sent home.

 Weather: We work year-round as long as conditions are safe.
 For issues of inclement weather, Habitat ReStore volunteering will close when the Rochester City School District closes.

 - 2199 East Henrietta Road